Brisket 101: Everything You Need to Know About Beef Brisket

 Briskets are the chest or pectoral muscles of beef cattle.
 There is one brisket per animal that is separated into two whole briskets.
 And barbecue mythology aside, there is no discernible difference between the right and left briskets.
 Each brisket is made up of two separate muscles.
 The deep pectoral muscle (pectoralis profundus) is the largest section and is commonly referred to as the "flat".
 The second section is the smaller superficial pectoral muscle (pectoralis superficialis) or what is referred to as the "point".

-Snake River Farms American Wagyu briskets are generally larger than the those of conventional cattle.
+Snake River Farms American Wagyu briskets are generally larger than those of conventional cattle.
 They are offered in a variety of grades and sizing ranging from 9 pounds to over 22 pounds.
 No matter the size you choose, a full packer brisket is a large cut of beef and makes a perfect meal when serving a crowd.

 Why Snake River Farms American Wagyu?